vsouza/awesome-ios/README.md

 * [BouncyLayout](https://github.com/roberthein/BouncyLayout) - BouncyLayout is a collection view layout that makes your cells bounce. 🔶
 * [Savory](https://github.com/Nandiin/Savory) - A swift accordion view implementation. :large_orange_diamond:
 * [PagingView](https://github.com/KyoheiG3/PagingView) - Infinite paging, Smart auto layout, Interface of similar to UIKit. :large_orange_diamond:🔶
+* [FTFoldingPaper](https://github.com/monofire/FTFoldingPaper) - Emulates paper folding effect.
+Can be integrated with UITableView or used with other UI components.

 #### Tag
 * [PARTagPicker](https://github.com/paulrolfe/PARTagPicker) - This pod provides a view controller for choosing and creating tags in the style of wordpress or tumblr.